-Application for Sign Waiver Ordinance 2024-0242 (SW-24-02) seeks to reduce the minimum setback for a sign from 10 feet required to 2 feet.
+Application for Sign Waiver Ordinance 2024-0244 (SW-24-03) seeks to reduce the minimum setback for a sign from 10 feet required to 5 feet.
 The applicant is not moving the location of the existing Burger King sign, rather making improvements to the sign's face.

 The CCG Zoning Districts allow for one street frontage sign per lot not exceeding one square foot for each linear foot of street frontage, per street, to a maximum size of 300 square feet in area for every 300 linear feet of street frontage or portion thereof is permitted, provided they are located no closer than 200 feet apart.
-Burger King wants to keep the existing sign in its current location.
-Since they are making improvements to the property and to the sign face, they are required to follow the general criteria for signage stating, "nor shall any sign be located closer than ten feet from any street right-of-way".
+Burger King wants to keep the sign the existing sign in its current location.
+Since they are making improvements to the property and sign face, they are required to follow the general criteria for signage stating, "nor shall any sign be located closer than ten feet from any street right-of-way".

-There is also a companion Administrative Deviation application AD-24-10 (2024-0243) requesting to reduce the dumpster setback along the east property line from 5 feet to 0 feet, reduce the perimeter landscape buffer area between vehicle use area and abutting property from 5 feet minimum width required to 0 feet along the north the south property lines, and to reduce the uncomplimentary land use buffer width from 10 feet wide required to 0 feet along the north property line.
-The existing sign has been present on the property since construction in 1971.
+There is also a companion Administrative Deviation application AD-24-11 (2024-0245) requesting to reduce the perimeter landscape buffer area between vehicle use area and abutting property along the east property line from 5 feet required to 0 feet.
+The sign has existed on the property since 1982 - based on Historic Permits.